shilpavijay/Oauth_facebook/README.md

 # Oauth_facebook
-OAuth using Facebook APIs - Django and JQuery used
+Implemented OAuth using Facebook APIs.
+Can be plugged into any new Project that requires Authentication on user login.